Veteran CBS journalist Mike Wallace dead at 93 - network

 Just about anyone who made news during the past six decades - in the United States, but often abroad too - had to submit to a grilling by Wallace.

+As a part-time correspondent, his most notable interview was with Mahmoud Ahmadinejad, president of Iran.
+It took place 27 years after his sit-down with that country's Ayatollah Khomeini, and earned Wallace his 21st Emmy.

-In almost 40 years on "60 Minutes," the ground-breaking investigative journalism program, he worked on some 800 reports, won 20 Emmys and developed a relentless on-air style that was often more interrogation than interview.
+In almost 40 years on "60 Minutes," the ground-breaking investigative journalism program, he worked on some 800 reports and developed a relentless on-air style that was often more interrogation than interview.

 Wallace also drew criticism for his go-for-the-throat style and the theatrics that sometimes accompanied it.
 He also became caught up in a $120 million libel suit that resulted in no judgment against him or CBS but triggered a case of depression that led him to attempt suicide.